-Heat the olive oil in a saute pan.
-Add the leeks with some salt and ground black pepper to taste.
+- Heat the olive oil in a saute pan.
+Add the leeks with the garlic, some salt and ground black pepper to taste.
 Saute for about 10 minutes over medium-low heat, stirring frequently, until the leeks soften and become tender, but do not brown.
 Turn off heat.

-Place the tofu, nutritional yeast, cashews, nutmeg, and garlic powder in a blender and blend until smooth.
+- Place all ingredients--the tofu, nutritional yeast, cashews, nutmeg, garlic powder and water--in a blender and blend until smooth.
 Season with salt and ground black pepper.